 A low-latency voice command will tell your football team which formation to use.
 If you’re determined to blitz your opponent, then issue the command and feel the god-like sensation incurred by watching your virtual team scurry to follow the order.

 Your voice already plays a role in gaming, but only with living opponents.
 You slip on a headset and turn on your big screen television to play a game with friends that are located in distant lands.
-As miraculous as this dynamic gaming experience is, virtual reality gaming will shift the concept into high gear by bring NPC (non-playable characters into the mix (gbtimes.com).
+As miraculous as this dynamic gaming experience is, virtual reality gaming will shift the concept into high gear by bring non-playable characters into the mix.

-Fast processors and refined software have already placed gamers on the cusp of this new reality, but the software engineering still requires a year or two to polish the programming.
-After all, that second or two of latency between command and action is perfectly fine for a cutting-edge new smartphone, but this latency issue would drag the game down.
+Fast processors and refined software have already placed gamers on the cusp of this new reality.
+But the software engineering still requires some polish in the programming.
+After all, that second or two of latency between command and action is perfectly fine for a cutting-edge new smartphone.
+But this latency issue would drag the game down.

 Once the software conquers such slowdowns and can instantly recognize any regional dialect, then you’re ready for next generation virtual reality with voice control.